Medical Displays for Surgical Systems & OR Integrators

 Prioritize stable performance during long cases, glare control under OR lighting, and easy wipe-down design.

-Integration focus: predictable switching behavior + ergonomic mounting on arms/booms.
+Integration focus: stable switching behavior and ergonomic mounting on arms or booms.

 Large Shared-View OR Displays